rocky-linux/documentation/docs/books/nvchad/template_chadrc.md

 #### :material-language-lua: overrides.lua

 The *overrides.lua* file contains the changes to be made to the default plugin settings.
-The plugins to which the changes are to be applied are specified in the ==-- Override plugin definition options== section of the `custom/plugins.lua` file through the use of the **opts** option (e.g. `opts = overrides.mason`).
+The plugins to which the changes are to be applied are specified in the ==-- Override plugin definition options== section of the `custom/plugins.lua` file through the use of the **opts** option (e.g., `opts = overrides.mason`).

 In the initial configuration there are three plugins marked as needing to be overridden and they are *treesitter*, *mason* and *nvim-tree*.
 Leaving out *nvim-tree* for the moment, we will focus on the first two that allow us to change our editing experience significantly.